Olivia Dunham: Arc

 By the 4th season of the show Peter is erased from both universes.
-Olivia in the Peter-less universe was adopted as a child along with her sister by Nina Sharpe whom she considers a surrogate mother.
+Olivia in the Peter-less universe was adopted as a child along with her sister by Nina Sharp whom she considers a surrogate mother.
 Though she has a working relationship with Walter and Astrid she retains no memories of Peter though she begins to develop visions of him.
 When Peter resurfaces Olivia is surprised to see him but believes he comes from a parallel universe.
 As they spend more time together Olivia begins to remember her time with Peter and gradually comes to realize that she is "his" Olivia while her memories from the readjusted timeline begin to slip.
 Olivia later learns that she is pregnant with a daughter, Henrietta "Etta" Bishop (Georgina Haig).

 In 2015 when Olivia is at a park with Etta and Peter they are caught up in a global attack by observers and she and Peter are separated from their daughter.
 As part of a plan to defeat the now hostile observers, Olivia and the rest of the Fringe team purposefully trap themselves in amber.
 They are rescued by Etta in 2036.
 Olivia learns that while Etta poses as an enforcer for the observers she is actually resistant to their telepathy and is a key figure in the human resistance movement against them.
 She works with Etta until Etta is murdered.
 After Etta's death Olivia is mournful and grows apart from Peter, however after he tries to harness observer technology to avenge Etta's death Olivia talks him into abandoning his plan and the two becomes close again.

 Once Walter is able to accompany the child observer, Michael, to the future, he erases the time in which the observers are able to travel back and take over in 2015, and Olivia and Peter are once again in the park with Etta as a child.
 They look around at the same time in which the observers initially appeared and seeing nothing, go back to playing with Etta.